sse-secure-systems/connaisseur/docs/CONTRIBUTING.md

 A general introduction into signing commits can for example be found in the [With Blue Ink blog](https://withblue.ink/2020/05/17/how-and-why-to-sign-git-commits.html).
 For details on setting everything up for GitHub, please follow the steps in the [Documentation](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification).

-Once you have generated your local GPG key, added it to your GitHub account and informed Git about it, you are setup to create signed commits.
+Once you have generated your local GPG key, added it to your GitHub account and informed Git about it, you are set up to create signed commits.
 We recommend to configure Git to sign commits by default via:
 ```bash
 git config commit.gpgsign true